SabrinaDu7/SabrinaDu7/README.md

 ## Hi, Sabrina here 👋
-I'm an undergrad at McGill University studying Neuroscience and Computer Science.
-Currently, you can find me doing research at the [m2b3 lab](https://m2b3.github.io/) under the supervision of Prof. Suresh Krishna in the Department of Physiology.
-My interests lie in NeuroAI, neuromorphic computing, and synthetic biology!
+I'm an undergrad at McGill University studying Neuroscience, Mathematics and Computer Science.
+Currently, you can find me doing research at the [Peyrache lab](https://www.peyrachelab.com/) where I build curiosity-driven RL agents to model rat exploratory behaviour and hippocampal activity.
+My interests lie in NeuroAI and the philosophy of science!

 You can find me here: [LinkedIn](https://www.linkedin.com/in/dusabrina/)!